119 further coronavirus cases in Eastbourne

 In England, Scotland and Northern Ireland, if one person tests positive for the virus more than 90 days after the first infection, two infection episodes will be recorded, according to the UK Health Security Agency.

-The number of coronavirus deaths were revised down in the latest 24-hour period in Eastbourne.
+There were no new coronavirus deaths recorded in the latest 24-hour period in Eastbourne.

-The dashboard shows 338 people had died in the area by March 29 (Tuesday) – down from 339 on Monday.
+The dashboard shows 341 people had died in the area by March 31 (Thursday) – which was unchanged from Wednesday.

-It means there has been one death in the past week, which is a decrease on two the previous week.
+It means there have been two deaths in the past week, which is the same as the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Eastbourne.